 Editor's Note: Welcome to Medical Economics' blog section which features contributions from members of the medical community.
 These blogs are an opportunity for bloggers to engage with readers about a topic that is top of mind, whether it is practice management, experiences with patients, the industry, medicine in general, or healthcare reform.
 The series continues with this blog by Jonathan Kaplan, MD, MPH, a board-certified plasic surgeon based in San Francisco, California.
 The views expressed in these blogs are those of their respective contributors and do not represent the views of Medical Economics or UBM Medica.

 Regardless of your personal bent on the topic, marijuana use for medicinal purposes is now legal in 29 states plus the District of Columbia.
 That's a lot of places where patients can legally be prescribed and purchase medical marijuana for an assortment of ailments, including recovery after surgery.
 Before dismissing the idea because of the perceived stigma, warranted or not, with marijuana use, consider these 5 reasons why your postop patient should consider rolling a joint after surgery:

-The current opioid crisis has contributed to over
+The current opioid crisis has contributed to over$55 billion

 in health and social costs.
 Could marijuana use after surgery ironically be the answer to the opioid crisis in America?

 When you consider the following facts, it's not such an unreasonable conclusion.
 In this recent study, most consumers try opioids (Percocet, Vicodin, etc.) for the first time after undergoing surgery.
 Of those, 6% continue using opioids for at least three months after surgery.
 So, what if those patients were never offered opioids in the first place?
 What if their doctors gave them a prescription for marijuana instead?